 13. The Superhero Super-stamina Pose

-When it comes to superheroes, there are certain iconic poses that are instantly recognizable.
+When it comes to superheroes, certain iconic poses are instantly recognizable.
 One of the most popular is the Superhero Super-stamina pose, which is often used to show off a character’s strength and power.
 This pose is usually seen with the character’s arms outstretched and their chest puffed out as if they’re ready to take on anything that comes their way.

-While this pose may seem simple, it’s actually quite difficult to perfect.
+While this pose may seem simple, it’s quite difficult to perfect.
 It takes a lot of practice and determination to get the right stance and muscle definition.
 But once you’ve got it down, it’s a surefire way to show off your superhero status!